SnowConvert: Function References for Teradata¶

 COL_NAME

-The column to be checked.
+The column that needs to be validated.

 SOURCE_REPERTOIRE_NAME